 'Christmas, what I'd do to go back to how it used to be…'

-For a second, he could have sworn it had gotten warmer as he thought about that Christmas Eve memory, and he felt something, something he hadn't felt in years.
+For the shortest of seconds, he could have sworn it had gotten warmer as he thought about that Christmas Eve memory, and he felt something, something he hadn't felt in years.
 Peace, and maybe even the smallest spark of hope.
-Somehow, for the briefest of moments, Sirius could almost make himself believe he was back there, make himself believe that it was exactly how it used to be, exactly how it was supposed to be.
-He imagined telling all the wild stories from their Hogwarts glory days, imagined sitting on the couch watching cheesy muggle Christmas movies starring talking snowmen and red-nosed reindeer with Lily, imagined planning the next great scheme with James, Peter, and Remus around the kitchen table the moment the fiery woman was out of earshot...and most of all, he imagined the laughter, the smiles, and his friends...
+Somehow, for the briefest of moments, Sirius could almost make himself believe he was back there.
+Make himself believe that it was exactly how it used to be.
+Exactly how it was supposed to be.
+He imagined telling all the wild stories from their Hogwarts glory days, sitting on the couch watching cheesy muggle Christmas movies starring talking snowmen and red-nosed reindeer with Lily, and planning the next grand scheme with James, Peter, and Remus around the kitchen table the moment the fiery woman was out of earshot.
+Most of all he imagined the laughter.
+The smiles.
+His friends.

 No, not just his friends.
-His family.
-They didn't have to be related by blood, and he'd made that family, his real family, all on his own.
+They were his family.
+It never mattered that none of them were related by blood, and he'd made that family, his real family, all on his own.

-He remembered the time Lily got caught under enchanted mistletoe with Remus, and q small shadow of a grin found a way to his face as he also remembered how James had almost punched his werewolf friend's teeth out for the peck on the lips he'd given the redhead to escape from under the charmed plant...and then the howling barks of laughter that came after.
-They never did let James live that one down.
+He remembered the time Lily got caught under enchanted mistletoe with Remus, and a small shadow of a grin found a way to his face as he also remembered how James had almost punched his werewolf friend's teeth out for the peck on the lips he'd given the redhead to escape from under the charmed plant, and then the howling barks of laughter that came right after.
+They never did let James or Remus live that one down.

 Sirius smiled wistfully.
 It was his first real smile in a very long time.

-Then, Sirius was abruptly jerked back into reality, grey eyes shooting open in panic as he felt the cold stones beneath his numb fingertips.
+Then, Sirius was abruptly jerked back into reality, grey eyes shooting open in panic as he felt the cold filthy stones beneath his numbing fingertips.

-He watched as frost crept under the iron door and he quickly squeezed his eyes shut again, his hands clutching into shaking fists at his sides and scraping against the stone floor as the room's temperature plummeted.
+Out of nowhere, an all too familiar chill shot up his spine, and he watched as frost crept under the iron door before slamming his eyes shut again, his hands clutching into shaking fists at his sides and scraping against the stone floor as the room's temperature plummeted.

 It was too late.
 He felt the darkness grab at him, pulling and tugging like a living presence as the creatures, gliding like shadows down the dark, slime-covered corridors, grew ever closer.
-Sirius sucked in a sharp breath as he felt the coldness growing, filling him, drowning him.
+Sirius sucked in a sharp breath as he felt the coldness growing.

 Sirius had been laughing.
-Not crying, not screaming, laughing!
-It was a bitter laugh, a angry one, remembering all the times Wormtail, clueless, hopeless Peter, had screwed up in the past.
-It was the first time he had actually done something right, and yet it had been so very wrong...
+Not crying, not screaming, but laughing.
+It was a bitter laugh, an angry one, remembering all the times Wormtail, clueless, hopeless Peter, had screwed himself over.
+It was the first time he had actually done something right, and yet it had been so very wrong.